DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/online.md

-# Use a k8s cluster to install the community edition online
+# Use a k8s cluster to install the community release online

-This page briefly explains the online installation steps for DCE 5.0 Community Edition.
+This page briefly explains the online installation steps for DCE 5.0 Community Release.

 !!! note

-    - Click [Online Install Community Edition](../../../videos/install.md) to watch a video demo.
+    - Click [Online Install Community Release](../../../videos/install.md) to watch a video demo.
     - If offline installation is required, please refer to [Offline Installation Steps](offline.md).

 ## Preparation